Your Pet, Our Passion.

 Cat laying on chair with purple cushion

-However, if your cat is vomiting more frequently, it can be a sign of a more serious condition which requires immediate veterinary attention.
+However, if your cat is vomiting more frequently, it can be a sign of a more serious condition which requires veterinary attention.
 Chronic vomiting (lasting a number of days to weeks) can be due to gastrointestinal or systemic (whole body) disorders.

 In This Article